 Professor Amrith welcomes inquiries from prospective graduate students interested in working on any aspect of modern South and Southeast Asian history.

 Before coming to Yale, Amrith was the inaugural Mehra Family Professor of South Asian History at Harvard University from 2015-20, where he also served as co-director of the Joint Center for History and Economics, and Interim Director of the Mahindra Humanities Center (in 2019-20).
 From 2006-2015, he taught at Birkbeck College at the University of London.
-Sunil Amrith grew up in Singapore, and received his undergraduate and graduate degrees from the University of Cambridge, where he then held a research fellowship at Trinity College from 2004-6.
+Sunil Amrith grew up in Singapore, and received his undergraduate and graduate degrees from the University of Cambridge.

 Empires & Colonialism